rust-lang/reference/src/identifiers.md

 * Continue := [`XID_Continue`]
 * Medial := empty

+with the additional constraint that a single underscore character is not an identifier.

 > **Note**: Identifiers starting with an underscore are typically used to indicate an identifier that is intentionally unused, and will silence the unused warning in `rustc`.

 Identifiers may not be a [strict] or [reserved] keyword without the `r#` prefix described below in [raw identifiers](#raw-identifiers).